lucamul/Eiger-NOC2/README.md

-# EIGER-PORT++ Prototype
+# EIGER-NOC2 Prototype

-This repository contains the prototype for the EIGER-PORT++ project.
+This repository contains the prototype for the EIGER-NOC2 project.
 It is based on the repository from the SIGMOD 2014 paper titled [Scalable Atomic Visibility with RAMP Transactions](http://www.bailis.org/papers/ramp-sigmod2014.pdf) and includes enhancements to run experiments on EIGER-PORT, EIGER-PORT+, and EIGER-PORT++ along with the enhancements provided by the ORA repository.

 ## Setting up the CloudLab Cluster